CodeMaster7000/Fathers-Day/README.md

 # Father's Day

 A Father's day animation made with HTML, CSS, and JavaScript.
+Happy Father's Day to all those observing!